awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-emr-cluster-trouble-shoot.md

 ## Set up SSH tunneling for Spark UI access<a name="studio-notebooks-emr-ssh-tunneling"></a>

 To set up SSH tunneling to access the Spark UI, follow one of the two options in this section\.
-Note that the screenshot in Step 6b of [Connect to an Amazon EMR Cluster from Studio](studio-notebooks-emr-cluster-connect.md) shows links under Spark UI and Driver log\.
+Note that the screenshot in Step 6b of [Connect to a cluster from Studio](studio-notebooks-emr-cluster-connect.md) shows links under Spark UI and Driver log\.
 These links will activate only after you complete the SSH tunneling setup\.

 Options for setting up SSH tunneling:
 + [Option 1: Set up an SSH tunnel to the master node using local port forwarding](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel-local.html)